 - Are there planets around other stars?
 Are any of them potentially habitable?

 - Is there intelligent life elsewhere in the universe?

 - What is the long-term future of life in the universe?

 This is a 3 credit hour course; each week, there will be 3 hours of lecture, with occasional take-home assignments designed to explore some of the course topics in greater depth.
 For Arts and Sciences students in a Bachelor of Arts program, this course meets the Arts and Sciences GE requirement of a natural sciences course without a laboratory component.

 The potential for life elsewhere in the universe, based on the discovery of extra-solar planets and the nature of life on Earth; Search strategies for such life.

 Prerequisites: Not open to students with credit for 141.

 This course is available for EM credit.
-GE nat sci phys course.
+GEL Natural Science: Physical Science course.
 NS Admis Cond course.